 This course is not about valuing green infrastructure as assets; rather, it deals with valuing the benefits they provide.
 These benefits can be incorporated into asset valuation and management frameworks.
 The focus is on site and neighbourhood-level stormwater management technologies that use living systems (e.g. trees, bioswales, green roofs), not on large natural areas.
 This course presents different approaches and options – there is no one right way to engage in valuing the benefits of green infrastructure.

 Continuing Education Credits

-This course is approved for 1.25 AIA, ASLA, and GRP Continuing Education Credits.
+This course is approved for 1.25 AIA, APLD, ASLA, and GRP CEUs.